Polismay/Polismay/README.md

 - 👋 Hi, I’m @Polismay
 - 👀 I’m from Nepal.
-- 🌱 I’m currently doing bachelors in Accounting at BYUI.
+- 🌱 Accounting Graduate from BYUI, Currently Persuing MS in Business Analytics at Baruch College NYC.
-- 📫 You can reach me at https://www.linkedin.com/in/polismay/ or yad17001@byui.edu
+- 📫 You can reach me at https://www.linkedin.com/in/polismay/ or ypolisma@gmail.com

 <!---
 Polismay/Polismay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.